 Stan Laurel and Oliver Hardy were comedians who found fame after being teamed together in short films at the Hal Roach Studios during Hollywood’s silent era (circa 1927).
 Known as “Laurel & Hardy,” the team’s popularity continued to grow with the advent of sound films.
 Eventually, they became stars of their own feature films.

 Stan began his career in music hall where he developed a number of his standard comic devices, including the bowler hat, the deep comic gravity, and the nonsensical understatement.
-His performances polished his skills at pantomime and music hall sketches.
+His performances were largely as a result of polishing his skills at pantomime and music hall sketches.

 He was a member of “Fred Karno’s Army”, where he was Charlie Chaplin’s understudy.
-He and Chaplin arrived in the United States on the same ship from the United Kingdom with the Karno troupe.
+He and Chaplin arrived in the United States on the same ship from the United Kingdom with the Karno troupe and were room mates as they travelled around the country.
 He began his film career in 1917 and made his final appearance in 1951.

 From 1928 onwards, he appeared exclusively with Oliver Hardy, and Stan officially retired from the screen following his comedy partner’s death in 1957.
 In 1961, he was given a Lifetime Achievement Academy Award for his pioneering work in comedy, and he has a star on the Hollywood Walk of Fame at 7021 Hollywood Blvd.